San Antonio Injury & Wrongful Death Lawyers – San Antonio Flatbed Truck Accident Attorney

 In and around San Antonio, Austin, Dallas, Amarillo, Lubbock and all across Texas we have all seen flatbed trailers moving down the highway with cargoes of pre-fab homes, pipes, oil rig parts, windmills blades and bases, and many other materials and goods which weigh thousands of pounds and which can pose a tremendous danger to other motorists and pedestrians in the event of an accident resulting from poor driving, bad conditions or improper loading.
 More Information here:

 If you or a loved one has been injured in a wreck involving a flatbed trailer in San Antonio or anywhere in Texas, you are likely entitled to fair and just compensation for your injuries.
 A San Antonio flatbed truck wreck law firm can assist you in receiving that compensation and can help you protect all of your rights.
-San Antonio flatbed trailer accident attorney Michael Grossman and his team at this Law Office provides this article by way of information in order to assist you or any victim of the terrible tragedy of being involved in a flatbed trailer accident in deciding what the next step is.
+San Antonio flatbed trailer accident attorney Sandra Laurel and her team at this Law Office provides this article by way of information in order to assist you or any victim of the terrible tragedy of being involved in a flatbed trailer accident in deciding what the next step is.
 In this article we will discuss liability (that is, who is at fault and who can be sued), some obstacles common to the process, and what you should expect to get from your flatbed truck wreck law firms and the assistance available to you.
 Remember, here at our Law Firm, we can help you protect your rights.
 For a free consultation regarding your case, don’t hesitate to call our office today .

 Who is Liable?
 Who is at Fault?